What is Income Tax Return?

 You are eligible to receive an income tax refund if you have paid more tax to the government than your actual tax liability.

-Process to claim a tax refund: In order to claim an income tax refund, it is mandatory to file an ITR.
-Once the I-T department verifies your ITR and the refund claim made by you, it will communicate the outcome to you.
-If you have filed ITR electronically, the I-T department will send you an e-mail or an SMS.
-Refund, if accepted as due, will normally be credited to the bank account you had mentioned for this purpose in your tax return.
+Process to claim a tax refund: In order to claim Income tax refund, it is mandatory to file an ITR.
+Once the IT department verifies your ITR and the refund claim made by you, it will communicate the outcome to you.
+If you have filed ITR electronically, the IT department will send you an e-mail or an SMS.
+Refund, if accepted as due, is normally credited to the bank account you had mentioned for this purpose in your tax return.

 Is it necessary to attach documents with Income tax return?